 The Shimanami Kaido (しまなみ海道) is an increasingly popular, but still relatively quiet cycling route across the islands connecting the Chugoku region near Hiroshima and Shikoku.
 The 60 kilometre route has been designed for cyclists in mind and the temperate climates helps to make the ride enjoyable and not too physically tough.
 Along the way there are some eye-catching shrines, museums and some amazing sights over the sea.

 Bicycles are available from terminals all along the route.
-The latest times and locations can be found here.
 It costs 1000 yen for a standard bike, and 1000 yen for the deposit.
 You get the deposit back if you return to the same terminal, but this is quite difficult to plan for if you want to do a good bike across the islands.
 That’s only $20 for a day on the bike though!

 The route is clearly signposted, with blue lines on the road showing the way and frequent multi-lingual maps.
 Pick up a free copy of the map when you rent your bike as well.
 Along the way, there are a few alternative routes, so it’s to see how you feel when you do it.
 Some say the route is tough, others have no problems.